 In the image at the left we can see several DOS newline characters

 Please note that the

--i option indicate in-place editing.
-Then changes will not be returned to the screen, but will be saved to the file.
+-i option indicates in-place editing.
+Then changes will not be returned to the screen but will be saved to the file.

 To do that, indicate a suffix following the